Are you curious about some of the worst overrated books of all time?

 Anders Ericsson, the author of the original research that the “10.000 hours rule” takes inspiration from, had to write a whole book to set the record straight (Peak, the best book on the science of performance).

-Outliers, like some other Gladwell books’, is a 4-5 stars for captivating and entertainment value and a bit less less for factual, applicable and reliable information.
+Outliers, like some other Gladwell books, is 4-5 stars for captivating and entertainment value and a bit less for factual, applicable, and reliable information.

 Quote: In fact, researchers have settled on what they believe is the magic number for true expertise: ten thousand hours